 Sixty-seven percent of HRM professionals hold a bachelor’s degree in human resources, business, psychology, or a related field, and 14 percent have a master’s [1].
 Common HR degree coursework includes workplace diversity, business ethics, labor relations, strategic HR, and workforce planning.
 Some programs may also require internship experience.

-As you gain an HR education, be sure to build important skills like performance management, customer service, payroll processing, communication, leadership, and organization.
-In addition, familiarize yourself with popular HR software programs like ADP Workforce Now, Bamboo HR, and Workday.
+It's important to develop your HR skills in areas such as performance management, customer service, payroll processing, communication, leadership, and organization.
+In addition, you may want to familiarize yourself with popular HR software programs like ADP Workforce Now, Bamboo HR, and Workday.

 Society for Human Resource Management (SHRM) offers two different certifications for HRM professionals.
 These are the SHRM Certified Professional (SHRM-CP) and the SHRM Senior Certified Professional (SHRM-SCP).
 You don’t need previous experience in HR, and there are no educational requirements for the SHRM-CP.
 The SHRM-SCP does have requirements for both experience and education.